-- · Course numbers with the "H" suffix are designated Honors-level courses and can be used to fulfill equivalent general education requirements.
+- NOTE Course numbers with the "B" suffix may be non-transferable for a NSHE baccalaureate degree. - Course numbers with the "H" suffix are designated Honors-level courses and can be used to fulfill equivalent general education requirements.
 For more information visit www.csn.edu/honors. - In no case, may one course be used to meet more than one requirement except for the Values and Diversity general education requirement (only AA, AS, and AB degrees) which may be used to fulfill the corresponding general education or emphasis requirement. - Students may elect to graduate using the degree requirements in effect at the time of matriculation, or when they declared or changed major or the current catalog.
 If a program is official after a student has matriculated, the student may choose the degree requirements of the new program.
 In no case may a student use a catalog which is more than six years old at the time of graduation.

-Water/Wastewater Treatment - Water Treatment
+Water/Wastewater Treatment - Water Treatment CERTIFICATE OF ACHIEVEMENT (CA)

-CERTIFICATE OF ACHIEVEMENT (CoA) REQUIRED CREDITS: 31 DEGREE CODE: WWTWAT-CT
+ERTIFICATE OF ACHIEVEMENT (CA) REQUIRED CREDITS: 31 DEGREE CODE: WWTWAT-CT